Probing supermassive black hole scalarization with Pulsar Timing Arrays

-where we introduced the effective gravitational coupling $G_{{\rm eff}}=G(1+\alpha_A\alpha_B)$, the chirp mass $\mathcal{M}\equiv(M_A M_B)^{3/5}/M^{1/5}$, and the parameter $x\equiv\left(\pi f_s G_\mathrm{eff} \mathcal{M} \right)^{2/3}$.\\ The above expression closely resembles the GR formula, with just an overall factor depending on $1+\alpha_A \alpha_B$, renormalizing the flux of energy in GWs.
-However, the other ingredient entering in Eq.~\eqref{eq:dEdf}, namely the \textit{residence time} in a log-frequency bin $dt_s/d \mathrm{log} f_s$, differs significantly between GR and EsGB gravity. \\ To begin, let us consider the case of pure GR, where the scalar charges are $\alpha_A=\alpha_B=0$.
+The above expression closely resembles the GR formula, with just an overall factor depending on $1+\alpha_A \alpha_B$, renormalizing the flux of energy in GWs.
+However, the other ingredient entering in Eq.~\eqref{eq:dEdf}, namely the \textit{residence time} in a log-frequency bin $dt_s/d \mathrm{log} f_s$, differs significantly between GR and EsGB gravity.

+To begin, let us consider the case of pure GR, where the scalar charges are $\alpha_A=\alpha_B=0$.
 By equating the GW energy flux in Eq.~\eqref{eq:power} to the time-derivative of the Keplerian binding energy of the two SMBHs, the residence time in a log-frequency bin can be determined as:

 Multiplying Eq.~\eqref{eq:power} and Eq.~\eqref{eq:res} and putting it back into Eq.~\eqref{eq:hc} yields, in GR,